sakifhossain/SFMGNet/README.md

 Download the data and place them into the "data" folder.

 ### Citing
- If you use our code,please cite our work
+ If you use our code, please cite our work

  ```
 @inproceedings{hossain22sfmgnet,